 We believe in making sure you understand your condition and the key components of your treatment so you can be an active participant in the process of healing.
 Education also helps you to take better care of yourself after therapy.
-When you know how to rehabilitate yourself, you can maintain health longer.
+When you know how to rehabilitate yourself, you can maintain a healthy lifestyle longer.

 Our Toronto Physiotherapists commonly use a combination of treatment techniques to treat a variety of conditions.
 Physiotherapy treatments usually involve using hands-on techniques to regain lost mobility of joints and soft tissue as well as using modalities and exercise therapy.
 Education on self- management is an integral part of any good physiotherapy treatment program.